 The basic steps of an underfill process are:

-5. Dispense the fillet pass - may not be required depending on chip size or underfill material selection.
+- Dispense the fillet pass - may not be required depending on device size or underfill material selection.

-Inline systems are recommended for underfill due to their ability to use pre- and post-heaters.
+Inline systems are recommended for Underfill due to their ability to use pre- and post-heaters.
 Pre-heating is used to quickly heat a product from ambient temperature to process temperature.
 Different methods of pre-heating are available.
 The most common method is a custom contact vacuum fixture.
 This fixture offers the quickest and most uniform heat transfer.
 A universal heating method utilizes forced air.
 Forced air allows any substrate to be heated no matter the geometry or size, but time to heat is longer vs. contact heating.
-To ensure that the substrates are not overheated, a temperature monitoring system has been employed.
+The pre-heat area has an optional sensor to monitor product temperature.
 If the substrate reaches the operating temperature, heat is removed and the substrate is transported to the work area.
+The work area also has an optional TempView Imaging System to monitor all areas to be underfilled.
 Post-heating is used after the dispense process to continue the flowing process.
-Depending on the application, the post-heater may be used to gel an underfill in order to hold it in place before the next step. ...more (pdf)
+Depending on the application, the post-heater may be used to continue flow for larger devices before going to final cure.

-GPD Global recommends the MAX II Series or DS Series for heated underfill applications.
-The systems are equipped with either 1, 2, or 3 heated zones for the substrate depending on the machine configuration and application.
-Heating of the substrate, up to 100 degrees C, is done via custom contact vacuum fixturing or non-contact via forced air.
-Other available system features are Substrate Temperature Monitoring in the Pre-Heat, Closed-Loop Process Calibration, Full View Illumination, fully automatic nozzle calibration and true nozzle cleaning.
+Choosing an appropriate Precision Dispensing System and pump for underfill process is vital.
+We recommend the MAX II or DS Series for heated underfill applications.
+The systems are equipped with 1, 2, or 3 heated zones for the substrate depending on machine configuration and application.
+Heating the substrate, up to 100 degrees C, is done via custom contact vacuum fixturing or via non-contact forced air.
+Other available system features are Substrate Temperature Monitoring in the Pre-Heat, Closed-Loop Process Calibration, Full View Illumination, fully automatic nozzle calibration, and true nozzle cleaning.